Hydro-Man: Fictional character biography

 Hydro-Man ran into Nakia whilst spelunking around an abandoned A.I.M. base in New York City, who enthralled him to her will using the jufeiro herb, leaving Bench to guard over the base to cover her tracks in the event her old colleges managed to follow her.
 When the rest of the Adored Ones accompanied by Spider-Man did infiltrate the undersea facility where a potential WMD of the wives in waiting's design was kept.
 Hydro immediately set about his preprogrammed task, but was quickly dispatched by Okoye's quick thinking and useful Wakandan Tech engineering.

-At some point, Hydro-Man was captured and imprisoned in Atlantis.
-Somehow, Namor managed to siphon Hydro-Man's power over water into himself in order to aid Namor's latest war effort on the surface world.
-He was later freed by Captain America and Bucky Barnes.

-At some point with his powers still intact, Hydro-Man joined Speed Demon and Shocker in robbing a bank.

-During the "Sinister War" storyline, Hydro-Man was with Boomerang, Overdrive, Shocker, and Speed Demon when Kindred challenged them, the Sinister Six, the Savage Six, the Sinister Syndicate, and Foreigner's group on who will kill Spider-Man first.
-It was also noted that Hydro-Man was not a member of the Superior Foes.
-Hydro-Man assists Boomerang, Shocker, and Speed Demon in fighting Foreigner's group in order to buy Overdrive time to get Spider-Man away.
+In "Sinister War", Hydro-Man is with Boomerang, Overdrive, Shocker, and Speed Demon when Kindred challenges them, the Sinister Six, the Savage Six, the Sinister Syndicate, and Foreigner's group on who will kill Spider-Man first.
+Hydro-Man assists Boomerang, Shocker, and Speed Demon in fighting Foreigner's group to allow Overdrive to get Spider-Man to safety.